Skip to content

 There are two types of modification available

-1. Non-replacing scenario: Shift or copy nodes within same tree or between two trees using from_paths (list of paths) and to_paths (list of paths).
+1. Non-replacing scenario: Shift or copy nodes within same tree or between two trees using from_paths (list of paths) and to_paths (list of paths)

-2. Replacing scenario: Shift or copy nodes within same tree or between two trees while replacing the to-node using from_paths (list of paths) and to_paths (list of paths).
+2. Replacing scenario: Shift or copy nodes within same tree or between two trees while replacing the to-node using from_paths (list of paths) and to_paths (list of paths)

-Available Configurations for Customization
+Available Configurations for Customisation

 Configuration Description Default Value